 It is easy to look at a massive event sponsored by a brand and think that it was put together with one swift development.
 That is not so common in reality.
 Often, we are building up to title sponsorships or proprietary events step by step with regular and thoughtful tweaks along the way.

-It is refreshing to see brands grow their involvement in a sport from a small promotion all the way to the point where they are owning and operating their own teams and unlocking unique brand building opportunities.
+It is refreshing to see brands grow their involvement in a sport from a small promotion all the way to the point where they are owning and operating their own teams and unlocking unique brand-building opportunities.

 To understand what works exactly right for your brand, we encourage you to start small with your investment, experiment with different activation strategies, analyze results, and continually align investment to where you are seeing the results.
-This will help prevent expensive and high profile pitfalls that often are seen in sports marketing.
+This will help prevent expensive and high-profile pitfalls that often are seen in sports marketing.

-When we first partnered with ITW Global Brands, we tested various platforms with targeted Personal Service Agreements with some key influencers in motorsports.
+With one of our recent engagements, we tested various platforms with targeted Personal Service Agreements with some key influencers in motorsports.
 We produced authentic and engaging content leveraging product knowledge and a passion for racing.
 As we fine-tuned our messaging and added some sponsorship property to our work, we were able to leverage more with our activation efforts.

 And then we grew a little more.